DiDacTex/astrometry-android/README.md

 # astrometry-android
 This is a fork of [astrometry.net](https://github.com/dstndstn/astrometry.net) modified to run on Android as a JNI library.
+As presented here, Chaquopy is used to run some Python portions of the astrometry.net suite.

 For the original README, which includes attributions, license statements, links to the original project, and an academic citation, please see [README-original.md](https://github.com/DiDacTex/astrometry-android/blob/master/README-original.md).